 If your subscribers lose trust in your emails, they’re likely to ignore future emails and mark you as spam.
 All this will accomplish is decreased open rates and increased spam rates in the long-run.

 Another dishonest tactic that we see is the use of RE: or FW: in the subject lines.
 This is done to make the reader think that the new email is part of an existing conversation.
 It’s another deception tactic that will harm your brand.

 Your email subject lines should clearly convey or hint what the reader can expect from your email.
 You should make sure to align the content of your email and your subject line.
 This will build trust and develop a positive relationship between you and your subscribers.

-2. Keeping it Too Long or Too Short
+Mistake #2: Keeping it Too Long or Too Short

 On the other hand, some subject lines are too short to be of any value.
 Have you ever noticed a subject line with one word or two words?
 These subject lines appear generic, unprofessional, and spammy.
 Email subject lines should strike a balance between being concise and conveying the point.
 They need to be helpful and relevant to your audience.